appleboy/gorush/README.md

 }
 ```

-See the Node.js example and see more detail frome [README](rpc/example/node/README.md):
+See the Node.js example and see more detail from [README](rpc/example/node/README.md):

 ```js
 var messages = require('./gorush_pb');